Top 10 Good Jobs Needing No Experience

 The American Recovery and Reinvestment Act of 2009 allocated Employment & Training (E & T) funds along with infrastructure money to create new jobs, and Education & Childcare funds to help the unemployed and underemployed and their children.The results indicated success.

 This article will look at the Top 10 Jobs related to:

 - Forecasts from available data to 2018

 - Demonstrated job numbers increases

 - Jobs usually in high demand and available on job search engines across the Internet

 Indicators point to two certainties:

 - Between 2009 and 2016 and 2015 - 2025, fewer workers from ages 16 - 54 will exist.

-- During the same years, more Senior Citizen workers aged 55+ will exist.
+- During the same years, larger numbers of Senior Citizen workers age 55+ will exist.

 We have heard of the aging American population for decades, but what are the related implications for new jobs?